jcla1/jcla1.github.com/_posts/2012-03-11-web-audio-api-overview-part1.markdown

 In the next 2 blog posts I'll be showing you some essential features of the Web Audio API.
 You can find its specification [here](https://dvcs.w3.org/hg/audio/raw-file/tip/webaudio/specification.html).
 The Web Audio API provides nearly all the functionality of a normal synthesizer, one of the reasons why it is so powerful.

 Anyway let's get going.
-I'm going to talk you through the source of a little audio visualizer in the this post and the next one.
+I'm going to talk you through the source of a little audio visualizer in this post and the next one.
 [Here is a demo of the final product.](/demos/web-audio-api/web-audio-overview-part2.html)
 In this first post I'll concentrate on [a simplified version](/demos/web-audio-api/web-audio-overview-part1.html).

 __WARNING!__ These demos will only work in up to date versions of Chrome! (currently 17+)